-Is it a Dual-Route Model?
-One possibility, consistent with dual-route theories, is that the network has partitioned itself into two sub-networks, one that reads regular words, and another that reads exception words.
-If this were the case, some hidden units would contribute to exception words but not to nonwords, while others would contribute to nonwords but not to exception words.
-To test this possibility, we measured the contribution a hidden unit makes to pronouncing a letter string by the amount of increase in cross-entropy error when the unit is removed from the network.
+a letter string by the amount of increase in cross-entropy error when the unit is removed from the network.
 If the network had partitioned itself, there would be a negative correlation across hidden units between the number of exception words and the number of nonwords to which each hidden unit makes a substantial contribution (defined as greater than 0.2).
-In fact, for the Taraban and McClelland (1987) exception words and a set of orthographically matched nonwords (listed in Appendix 1), there is a moderate positive correlation between the numbers of exception words and nonwords to which hidden units contribute $(r = .25, t{98} = 2.59, p = .011;$ see Figure 4).
-Thus, some units are more important for the overall task and some are less important, but the network has not partitioned itself into one system that learns the rules and another system that learns the exceptions.
+In fact, for the Taraban and McClelland (1987) exception words and a set of orthographically matched nonwords (listed in Appendix A), there was a moderate positive correlation between the numbers of exception words and nonwords to which hidden units contributed, r = .25, t(98) = 2.59, p = .011 (see Figure 4).
+Thus, some units were more important for the overall task and some were less important, but the network had not partitioned itself into one system that learned the rules and another system that learned the exceptions.

-Frequency and Consistency Effects.
-It is important to verify that, in addition to producing good nonword reading, the new model replicates the basic effects of frequency and consistency in naming latency.
+Frequency and consistency effects.
+It is important to verify that in addition to producing good nonword reading, the new model replicates the basic effects of frequency and consistency in naming latency.
 Like the SM89 network, the current network takes the same amount of time to compute the pronunciation of any letter string.
 Hence, we must also resort to using an error score as an analogue of naming latency.
-In particular, we will use the cross entropy between the network's generated pronunciation of a word and its correct pronunciation, as this is the measure that the network was trained to minimize.
-Later we will examine the effects of frequency and consistency directly in the settling time of an equivalently trained recurrent network when pronouncing various types of words.
+In particular, we used the cross-entropy between the network's generated pronunciation of a word and its correct pronunciation, because this is the measure that the network was trained to minimize.
+Later we examine the effects of frequency and consistency directly in the settling time of an equivalently trained recurrent network when pronouncing various types of words.

-Figure 5 shows the mean cross entropy error of the network in pronouncing words of varying degrees of spellingsound consistency as a function of frequency.
-Overall, highfrequency words produce less error than low-frequency words ($F{1,184}$ =17.1, p<.001).
-However, frequency interacts significantly with consistency ($F{3,184}$ =5.65, p=.001).
-Post-hoc comparisons within each word type separately reveal that the effect of frequency reaches significance at the 0.05 level only for exception words (although the effect for regular inconsistent words is significant at 0.053).
-The effect of frequency among all regular words (consistent and inconsistent) just fails to reach significance ($F{1,94}$ =3.14, p=.08).
+Figure 5 shows the mean cross-entropy error of the network in pronouncing words of varying degrees of spelling-sound consistency as a function of frequency.
+Overall, high-frequency words produced less error than low-frequency words, F(1, 184)= 17.1, p < .001.
+However, frequency interacted significantly with consistency, F(3, 184) = 5.65, p = .001.
+Post hoc comparisons within each word type separately revealed that the effect of frequency reached significance at the .05 level only for exception words (although the effect for regular inconsistent words was significant at .053).
+The effect of frequency among all regular words (consistent and inconsistent) just failed to reach significance, F(1, 94) = 3.14, p = .08.